mendix/docs/content/developerportal/deploy/integrate-with-mendix-sso.md

 ## 1 Introduction

-The **AppCloudServices** module allows you to integrate your app with the Mendix Cloud, including the single sign-on (SSO) feature.
-You can add these services to your existing app with the [AppCloudServices module](https://appstore.home.mendix.com/link/app/934/).
+The [AppCloudServices module](https://appstore.home.mendix.com/link/app/934/) module allows you to integrate your app with the Mendix Cloud, including the single sign-on (SSO) feature.

 Want to know more about all the possibilities this opens up?
 Take a look at the [New Mendix AppCloud Ignites Application Innovation by Connecting All Custom Apps, Developers, Data, and Users in One Enterprise Cloud Ecosystem](http://www.mendix.com/press/new-mendix-appcloud/) blog post.